Review: Spec Ops: The Line

 The game opens up with you operating as a gunner on a helicopter taking down other copters.
 You’re flying through Dubai and collateral damage is an afterthought.
 Just as the action starts to hit it’s stride you’re transported back to the start of the story when Walker and his team members, Lugo and Adams, arrive in the desert.

-The levels are mostly linear paths that have you go down a set of predetermined “action zones” that will have all the components for a good battle, there’s various pieces of cover that you can take cover with along with flanking positions that you can take advantage of to weaken groups of enemies.
+The levels are mostly linear paths that have you go down a set of predetermined “action zones” that will have all the components for a good battle, there are various pieces of cover that you can use along with flanking positions that you can take advantage of to weaken groups of enemies.
 While you’re only in control of Walker you can assign commands to Lugo and Adams during battles to take out certain targets or suppress groups of soldiers allowing you to move into better positions to take them out.

-The command system works for the most part, there’s instances where they wont follow orders or even worse leave their position just to saddle up next to you and draw all the fire your way negating the reason you’re commanding them in the first place.
+The command system works for the most part, there are instances where they won’t follow orders or even worse leave their position just to saddle up next to you and draw all the fire your way negating the reason you’re commanding them in the first place.
 Thankfully this doesn’t happen very often but it does happen and it’s a pain when it does.

 There is an interesting mechanic to the combat, using the environment to help you.
-The entire game takes place in a Dubai that’s been ravaged by sandstorms and there’s giant piles of sand against buildings and covering walls and ceilings.
-You have the ability to shoot out walls of glass and have the sand come in to either cause a distraction or completely bury the enemy and finish the fight for you.
+The entire game takes place in a Dubai that’s been ravaged by sandstorms and there are giant piles of sand against buildings and covering walls and ceilings.
+You have the ability to shoot out walls of glass and have the sand come in, to either cause a distraction or completely bury the enemy and finish the fight for you.

-While this is a great addition to the gameplay there’s also some parts of the game where you’re forced to use the environment to complete the sequence and that makes it feel forced.
-To make certain parts of the game require using the environment takes out the organic feel to some of the combat and makes it feel like you’re just playing out scripted battle sequences.
+While this is a great addition to the gameplay there are also some parts of the game where you have to use the environment to complete the sequence and that makes it feel forced.
+Making certain parts of the game require using the environment takes out the organic feel to some of the combat and makes it feel like you’re just playing out scripted battle sequences.

 Spec Ops: The Line is a story about the brutal realization of taking human life and ultimately how we decide who deserves to live and who deserves to die.
 This isn’t a story that glorifies or demonizes war, this is a story about what war does to people and how it makes them change.
 It’s simply a masterpiece.

 The music is the final layer that helps make the experience one of a kind.
-It’s perfectly picked pieces that really make each set piece a distinct adventure.
-Sometimes it’s used to give weight to a certain portion of the game and other times it’s to give an almost disorienting spin to the current situation but it always feels right and without it the game takes a tangible loss.
+Perfectly picked pieces that really make each set piece a distinct adventure.
+Sometimes it’s used to give weight to a certain portion of the game and other times it’s used to give an almost disorienting spin to the current situation.
+It always feels right and without it the game takes a tangible loss.